The Best Portable Grills

 I chose the George Foreman grill as my favorite for its great price and durability, plus I’ve heard from so many people over the years that this is the portable grill you need to have.
 It might not be the prettiest, but it’s guaranteed to get the job done this summer and for many more to come.

 Your average grill has a separate searing section for steaks and burgers that gets extra hot to lock in flavors.
 This grill from Hamilton Beach, however, is specifically designed for searing—just plug it in, turn the dial to “sear” and let it do its magic.
 If you’re preparing food that doesn’t need seared first, just adjust the temperature accordingly and you’ve got a perfectly functional electric grill that can used anywhere.
 Best part—all of its parts are dishwasher-safe.

-This Crate & Barrel exclusive combines the best of both worlds, with an electric mode for indoor usage and charcoal mode for everywhere else.
-With two functionalities, you've got a lot of flexibility—charcoal grilling takes longer than electric, plus necessitates buying charcoal, so having the option of using the electric function outdoors as well as indoors is a great perk.
+This grill combines the best of both worlds, with an electric mode for indoor usage and charcoal mode for everywhere else.
+With two functionalities, you’ve got a lot of flexibility—charcoal grilling takes longer than electric, plus necessitates buying charcoal, so having the option of using the electric function outdoors as well as indoors is a great perk.